near/docs/docs/3.tutorials/auction/3-nft.md

 In our tests folder, we need the WASM for an NFT contract.
 For this tutorial, we compiled an example NFT contract from [this repo](https://github.com/near-examples/NFT/tree/master).

 To deploy the NFT contract, this time we're going to use `dev deploy` which creates an account with a random ID and deploys the contract to it by specifying the path to the WASM file.
 After deploying we will initialize the contract with default metadata and specify an account ID which will be the owner of the NFT contract (though the owner of the NFT contract is irrelevant in this example).
-The default metadata sets the information such as the name of the token and its image to some pre-set values.
+Default metadata sets information such as the name and symbol of the NFT contract to default values.

 <Tabs groupId="code-tabs">